Certifiers Make Neural Networks Vulnerable to Availability Attacks: Background

-Instead of using adversarial attacks, the inner max objective can also be approximated using the bounds computed by network certifiers.
-By training the network on the entire perturbation set instead of individual samples, they increase the robustness and simultaneously compensate for the certifier's over-approximation.

-This robustness gain comes at the cost of additional training time since the certifier has to be invoked for each forward pass.
-Training is therefore only feasible for fast relaxations based on intervals~\cite{mirman2018differentiable, gowal2018effectiveness} or linear bounds~\cite{zhang2020towards}.

-\subsection{Training-time Attacks}
+\subsection{Training-Time Attacks}

-With increasing robustness of models to evasion attacks, new attack vectors against neural networks are being explored.
-Prominent among them are training-time attacks, where the model's behavior is influenced during training.
+With the increasing robustness of models to evasion attacks, new attack vectors against neural networks are being explored.
+Prominent among them are backdoor attacks, where the model's behavior is influenced during training.
+They function by adding a backdoor to the model during training, which reacts to a particular trigger added to the input by the adversary.